ZahraB21/InventorySystem/README.md

 This is a system that manages: Users, Clients and Stock Items.

-Report: Returned Items and Out of Stock
+Reports: Returned Items and Out of Stock